PetroIvaniuk/llms-tools/README.md

 - [Voicebox](https://voicebox.metademolab.com/) - Text-Guided Multilingual Universal Speech Generation at Scale

 ### Google
-- [Music-FX](https://aitestkitchen.withgoogle.com/tools/music-fx) - g new experimental tool that enables users to generate their own music using AI
+- [Music-FX](https://aitestkitchen.withgoogle.com/tools/music-fx) - a new experimental tool that enables users to generate their own music using AI
+- [SingSong](https://storage.googleapis.com/sing-song/index.html) - a system which generates instrumental music to accompany input vocals
 - [SynthID](https://deepmind.google/technologies/synthid/) - users can embed a digital watermark directly into AI-generated images or audio they create
 - [AudioPaLM](https://google-research.github.io/seanet/audiopalm/examples/) - a LLM for speech understanding and generation
 - [MusicLM](https://google-research.github.io/seanet/musiclm/examples/), [Demo](https://aitestkitchen.withgoogle.com/experiments/music-lm) - a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff"